tomchinery/who-wants-to-be-a-millionaire-community-run/README.md

-# `'Who wants to be a Millionaire' Community Run Plugin`
+# `'Who wants to be a Millionaire' Community Run`

+![Who wants to be a Millionaire logo](https://upload.wikimedia.org/wikipedia/en/4/4e/Who_Wants_to_Be_a_Millionaire.png)

 > A slack/discord plugin for 'Who want's to be a Millionaire' community runs.

-![Who wants to be a Millionaire logo](https://upload.wikimedia.org/wikipedia/en/4/4e/Who_Wants_to_Be_a_Millionaire.png)

 ## Summary
 As apart of a community event (similar to the virtual pub-quizes that have been happening during isolation) I’d like to put together a Community run of the `Who wants to be a Millionaire’ video game (my version is on my PS2; my homebrew console).